 If you’re looking for a place with a little bit of history and nature, Cabrillo National Monument is the perfect spot.
 This is not a formal museum as you’d expect, but it’s still a great experience for history in one of San Diego’s most picturesque areas.

 Located on the tip of Point Loma, this national monument commemorates Juan Rodríguez Cabrillo’s landing in 1542 and features a beautiful view overlooking San Diego Bay.

-If you’ve got some extra time on your hands, check out their website for more information about other things to do (and places to eat) while visiting this amazing park in San Diego.
+If you’ve got some extra time, check out their website for more information about other things to do (and places to eat) while visiting this fantastic park in San Diego.

 19. San Diego History Center

-This iconic regional landmark is one of the most significant historic sites and cultural institutions in California as it is found at the site of the first permanent European settlement in what is now California.
+This iconic regional landmark is one of the most significant historical sites and cultural institutions in California, as it is found at the site of the first permanent European settlement in what is now California.

 See Related: Do you Need a car in San Diego?
 Things to Know